Biomass—Wood and wood waste

 Industry, electric power producers, and commercial businesses use most of the wood and wood waste fuel consumed in the United States.
 The wood and paper products industry uses wood waste to produce steam and electricity, which saves money because it reduces the amount of other fuels and electricity that must be purchased.
 Some coal-burning power plants burn wood chips to reduce sulfur dioxide emissions.

-About 20% of total U.S. wood energy consumption in 2015 was by the residential sector, and wood accounted for about 3% of total residential energy consumption.
+About 19% of total U.S. wood energy consumption in 2016 was by the residential sector, and wood energy accounted for about 2% of total residential energy consumption.

 Wood is used in homes throughout the United States for heating as cord wood in fireplaces and wood-burning appliances and as pellets in pellet stoves.
-In 2012, about 2.5 million U.S. households used wood as the main heating fuel.
-An additional 9 million households used wood as a secondary heating fuel.
+In 2015, about 11.5 million U.S. households used wood as an energy source, mainly for space heating, and 2.3 million of those households used wood as the main heating fuel.